LukasRennhofer/VantorEngine/README.md

 <img src="https://raw.githubusercontent.com/LukasRennhofer/Vantor/refs/heads/main/Assets/Github/Screenshots/gif1.gif" alt="GIF Show Background" style="">
 </p>-->

-**Vantor Engine** is a low-level, experimental game engine developed in-house by **VantorStudios** for creating high-performance games.
+**Vantor Engine™** is a low-level, experimental game engine developed in-house by **Vantor Studios™** for creating high-performance games.
 Designed from the ground up with a focus on **minimal abstraction** and **maximum control**, Vantor provides game developers with direct access to rendering pipelines, memory management, and system resources.

 The engine prioritizes **performance**, **modularity**, and **flexibility** over ease of use, making it ideal for developers who need fine-grained control over every aspect of their game's execution.
 Built with modern C++20 and OpenGL, Vantor serves as the foundation for VantorStudios' game development projects.